 - When you are done relaxing all the curls, immediately spray each curl, in approximately the same order as you "relaxed" them with icy cold tap water.
 You can also use a mist bottle, filled with some ice and water.
 This "freezes" the curl into a new semi-permanent curl pattern.

-- Don't want to hastle with it, we'll take care of resetting your hairpiece or wig.
+- Don't want to hassle with it, we'll take care of resetting your hairpiece or wig.
 See services

-Yes a hot irons may be used on any human hair just like your own hair.
-Though a better method is to set them on rollers and use a hairdryer to set the curls.
+Yes, a hot iron may be used on any human hair wig, just like your own hair.
+A better method, however, is to set the hair in rollers and use a hairdryer to set the curls.

 A human hair wig is the most natural looking option.
 It can be cut, styled, permed or colored to suit your personal taste.
-Human hair wigs are more expensive that synthetic wigs and require more care.
+Human hair wigs are more expensive than synthetic wigs and require more care.
 They have to be shampooed, dried, styled and conditioned, just like your natural hair.
-Like your hair, they can lose their style if they get wet and frizz on humid days.
-If you feel that you are not able to provide the care required of a human hair wig, there are human hair-synthetic blended wigs that offer a natural look and will retain the style better than a 100% human hair wig.
+Like your hair, they can lose their style if they get wet or if they frizz on humid days.
+If you feel that you are not able to provide the care required of a human hair wig, there are human-hair/synthetic blended wigs that offer a natural look and will retain the style better than a 100% human hair wig.